 It is recommended that future development maps and future land use maps show parcel lines, the floodplain boundary, and major streets (with street labels).
 At the regional planning level, consideration should be given to mapping floodplains separately in the Regional Agenda's Regional Development Map so that boundaries are clearly shown.

-TRRC and DCA can assist the County and its municipalities with land use mapping.
+CRC and DCA can provide assistance with land use mapping.

 Critical Facilities Definition & List; Infrastructure & Utilities Definition & List